progit/progit/de/02-git-basics/01-chapter2.markdown

 and it works fine.
 In fact, if you run something like this and look at the status, you’ll see that Git considers it a renamed file:

-Das funktioniert.
+Das funktioniert einwandfrei.
 Wenn du diesen Befehl ausführst und danach den `git status` anzeigst, zeigt Git an, dass die Datei umbenannt wurde:

 	$ git mv README.txt README
 	$ git status